denisRajlic/ticketing/README.md

 - this function will be invoked whenever the component renders
 - if we, however, emit the (), we only provide a reference to the function and it will be invoked on click

+### CI/CD

+#### Development Workflow

+- Local Machine
+  - Make change to code for tickets service
+  - commit code to a git branch (any besides master/main!)
+  - push branch to github
+- Github
+  - Github receives updated branch
+  - You manually create a pull request to merge branch into master/main
+  - Github automatically runs tests for project
+  - After tests pass you merge the PR into master/main branch
+  - Because master/main branch has changed, github builds and deploys

+#### Git Repository Approaches

+- Repo-Per-Service Approach
+- Mono Repo Approach
+  - Create Single Git Repository
+  - Is most commonly used and is what we'll use

 # My questions

 - how to store env variables (probably config file) & where to keep it safe